MyChart BWC

 How to sign up to MyChart

-We'll invite you to sign up to MyChart if you have care with us.
+We'll invite you to sign up to MyChart if you have care with us at Birmingham Women's and Children's NHS Foundation Trust (BWC).

-To create a MyChart account, you will need an activation code.
-We might:
+To create a MyChart account you will need an activation code.

-- Send you a code in an appointment letter, text or email
+• Send you an activation code in an appointment letter or text or email from us with a built-in link for immediate activation

-- Give you a code before or during your appointment
+• Give you an activation code before or during your appointment

-- Give you a code at a check-in kiosk when you come for an appointment
+• Give you an activation code at a check-in kiosk when you come

 Click here to request a code for yourself if you are a patient over 16 years old.